rohan-deshpande/trux/examples/basics/disconnecting/README.md

-# HTML
+# Disconnecting

-A very simple example with ES5 syntax and no view library just to see how Trux works.
+Simple example to understand the basics of disconnecting components from stores.